NASA-SW-VnV/ikos/analyzer/README.md

 INTRODUCTION
 ------------

-The IKOS analyzer (previously called IkosCC) is an abstract interpretation-based static analyzer that aims at proving absence of certain kind of runtime errors in C programs:
+The IKOS analyzer (previously called IkosCC) is an abstract interpretation-based static analyzer that aims at proving absence of certain kind of runtime errors in C and C++ programs:

 * **boa**: buffer overflow (out-of-bound array indexing)
 * **dbz**: integer division by zero